 Creative Writing Day Camps

 Creative Writing Day Camps, an offshoot of our Writers In The Schools (WITS) program, provide extracurricular creative writing learning for youth and teens.
-All day camps are instructed by professionally published authors who are members of WFNS's Writers' Council, valued participants in the WITS program, and experienced working with youth and teens.
+All day camps are instructed by professionally published authors who are valued WITS participants and experienced working with youth and teens.

-Would you like to be notified when new Creative Writing Day Camps or workshops for youth are posted?
+Be one of the first to know when new Creative Writing Day Camps or workshops for youth are open for registration!

 You may unsubscribe by replying to any notification email.